MLHale/nebraska-gencyber/teachers/firewall/README.md

-Based on a whitelisting philosopy, let's begin by denying all traffic by default.
+Based on a whitelisting philosophy, let's begin by denying all traffic by default.

 ```bash
 sudo iptables -P INPUT DROP